rks101/eglinux/README.md

 chmod 400 filename.pem
 ```

-The default port number to use SSH is 22; this port number can be changed in /etc/ssh/ssh_config for Port config.
+The default port number to use SSH is 22; this port number can be changed at server side in /etc/ssh/sshd_config for Port config.

 ----